PragmaTech-GmbH/workshop-datev-coding-festival-2025/slides/lab-1.md

 ## Getting to Know Each Other

 - What's your name and your role?
-- What's one word that describes how you're feeling about automated testing?
+- What's 1-3 words that describes how you're feeling about automated testing?
 - What's your expectation for this workshop?

 ---